 • Clients who complete zero hours of their required workfare hours are removed from the workfare site list in Launchpad.
-Non-compliant clients are exited from Launchpad after the "CAAP Prior Month Workfare" report comes out.
-Non-compliant clients are exited from their assigned WF/LDCS assignment when clients have 0 hours in one Full Calendar month.
 However, clients who are both on CAAP and CalFresh are not removed from the list until the client is discontinued from both programs.

-Note: Clients who missed a scheduled workfare shift (within the month), client must contact Workfare Site Supervisor directly to schedule make-up hours.
+Note: Clients who missed a scheduled shift (within the month) will no longer need to report missed hours to CAAP.
+Client must contact Workfare Site Supervisor directly to schedule make-up hours.